MTV Classic (UK & Ireland): Availability

-The channel was available in the United Kingdom on Sky, Virgin Media, BT TV and TalkTalk Plus TV and in Ireland on Sky Ireland and Virgin Media Ireland.
+The channel used to be available in the United Kingdom on Sky, Virgin Media, BT TV and TalkTalk Plus TV and in Ireland on Sky Ireland and Virgin Media Ireland.

-MTV Classic was previously available on Virgin Media UK but it was removed from the platform on 28 August 2010, along with MTV +1 and MTV Shows, to make room for Comedy Central HD and returned on 7 January 2020, replacing VH1 which had closed that day.
+MTV Classic was previously available on Virgin Media UK but it was removed from the platform on 28 August 2010, along with MTV +1 and MTV Shows, to make room for Comedy Central HD It returned to the platform on 7 January 2020 as a replacement for VH1 which had closed that day.

 Logos

 MTV Classic's on-air identity was similar to MTV's international identity.
 MTV Classic utilised the new MTV logo along with specially commissioned idents by ICC.
 These idents were also used on other MTV Classic channels around the world including MTV Classic Australia, which launched in May 2010.
 On September 14, 2021, MTV Classic revealed a new on-air look and new logo as part of MTV's 2021 global rebrand.